My Local Digital Marketing Agency

 Combination Mark

 A combination mark logo combines two or more different logo styles.
-Usually, this includes a graphic element and a typographic element, but it can also include things like emblems, too.
+Usually, this includes a graphic element and a typographic element, but it can also include emblems.

-If your company is just starting up, this is probably the recommendation for you.
-It gives you the chance to tie your graphic elements together with your company name and makes sure that your logo’s message stays on-point.
+If your company is starting up, this is your recommendation.
+It gives you the chance to tie your graphic elements together with your company name and ensures that your logo’s message stays on point.

-As your brand and your reputation grow, you may choose to update the logo and turn it into a single type, such as an iconic logo.
+As your brand and reputation grow, you may update the logo and turn it into a single type, such as an iconic logo.

 How To Choose A Logo Style

-When it comes down to actually choosing a logo style, it’s important to take all considerations into account.
+When it comes to choosing a logo style, it’s important to consider all factors.

 • What does this style inherently say about my brand?

-• Will my other design choices work along with this logo style, or will they clash?
+• Will my other design choices work with this logo style, or will they clash?

 • Is my brand at the point where this logo style will do it justice?

-• Will I be able to update my logo as my brand continues to grow?
+• Can I update my logo as my brand continues to grow?

-And if you are pressed for time and don’t know where to start, then you can always work with a professional graphic designer like PXMedia to get a bearing of your brand image.
+And if you are pressed for time and don’t know where to start, you can always work with a professional graphic designer like PXMedia to get a bearing on your brand image.

-The short run-downs included in this article should give you a good idea of what message is given by each logo design style.
+The short rundowns in this article should give you a good idea of the message each logo design style conveys.

 Author Biography

-Betty Shane works as a professional blogger for multiple websites.
-Her work as a freelance content writer allows her to explore diverse topics including but not limited to digital marketing, business, and design.
+Betty Shane is a professional blogger for multiple websites.
+Her work as a freelance content writer allows her to explore diverse topics, including digital marketing, business, and design.